hansaya/FastLiFePO4BatteryCharger/README.md

 # Disclaimer

 **I’m not responsible for any life or property damage.
-Do your own research and use my design at your own risk.**
+Do your own research and use my design at your own risk.
+Lithium batteries can be dangerous.**

-# Use case
+# My use case

 I currently own an dash cam that can record time lapses while car is parked.
 This is a great feature and find it to be useful.
 However this requires the camera to be connected to constant power source.
 Plugging a camera into car battery permanently will get you a empty battery eventually and will put you on a pickle.
 Specially if you don’t start the car every day.
 My solution to this problem is to have an secondary battery pack that powers the camera.